Nanohenry10-9/8-bit-CPU-Visualisation-tool/README.md

 ## Manual
 **Please note that this is a sketch of the manual and is not complete.
 Full manual will be provided soon.**

-This manual will demonstrate how to set up, start and use the CPU-Visualization tool.
+This manual will demonstrate how to set up, start and use the CPU-visualisation tool.

 ### Setting up